JakWai01/notes-special-topics-for-web-applications/README.md

 - What are the boundaries of WASM so far?

 ## WASM
-- Safe
-  - ownership and groups? still useful?
-  - sandboxing/containerization and how it works in the case of WebAssembly
-  - Demo
 Die folgenden Punkte eher kurz fassen, eher noch mehr darauf eingehen wie es funktioniert.
 - Wasmer, wasmtime (Lucit, WAMR ) - Bytecode allegiance
   - run wasm outside of the browser